fayez-nazzal/TestGPT/README.md

 2. **Get your OpenAI API Key** by requesting access to the [OpenAI API](https://openai.com/api/) and obtaining your [API key](https://platform.openai.com/account/api-keys).

    Then export it based on your OS:
-   - **macOS or Linux:** Add the following line to .zshrc or .bashrc in your home director:
+   - **macOS or Linux:** Add the following line to .zshrc or .bashrc in your home directory:

       ```zsh
       export OPENAI_API_KEY="Your OpenAI API Key."